 Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, and Sweden.

-• We do not know if it affects subscriptions with free trial (if the agreement of subscription happens at the start of trial (i.e. subscribe now, get first x days free, if you don’t like, then unsubscribe, then it will not.
-However, if the payment agreement kicks in after the free trial ends, then SCA will be in action and will complicate conversion rates.)
+- We do not know if it affects subscriptions with a free trial (if the subscription agreement happens at the start of the trial (i.e., subscribe now, get first x days free; if you don’t like, then unsubscribe, then it will not.
+However, if the payment agreement kicks in after the free trial ends, SCA will be in action and complicate conversion rates.)

 How users will approve purchases